 So where did the 60 per cent figure come from?
 And will we still experience the positive effects of herd immunity at some point?

 The ease with which a disease spreads – how infectious it is – is measured using the ‘reproduction number’, R0, which is the average number of people who are expected to catch the disease from a single infected person.
-For COVID-19, R0 is currently estimated to be around 2-3.
+In March, the estimated R0 for COVID-19 was estimated to be around 2-3.
 Flu, in comparison, has a R0 of 1.3, while measles has a R0 as high as 18.